 Deciding to seek help for your eating disorder can be a big and overwhelming step for anyone to take.
 The additional changes and barriers can make this step even more overwhelming and challenging for members of the BIPOC community.
 This can contribute to the low rates of diagnosis and treatment within BIPOC and marginalized communities.

 How Do Eating Disorders Affect the BIPOC Community?

 Although eating disorders can affect anyone, and everyone, most research into eating disorders has been conducted in the white community.
-This has led to a gap in knowledge of underlying causes and complications of eating disorders in these communities.
+This has led to a gap in knowledge of underlying causes and complications of eating disorders in the BIPOC community.

-Ultimately, more inclusive research is needed to provide insight into eating disorders in BIPOC and other marginalized communities and develop effective approaches for the identification and treatment of these eating disorders.
+Ultimately, more inclusive research is needed to provide insight into eating disorders in BIPOC community, as well as in other marginalized communities, and develop effective approaches for the identification and treatment of these eating disorders.

 Although there are a limited number of resources a available, you can find resources for eating disorders within marginalized communities at:

 Working with a registered dietitian can help you address your eating disorder and rebuild your confidence and relationship with food.
 Book a FREE discovery call to learn how a Registered Dietitian can help.

 Bray, B., Bray, C., Bradley, R., & Zwickey, H. (2022).
 Binge Eating Disorder Is a Social Justice Issue: A Cross-Sectional Mixed-Methods Study of Binge Eating Disorder Experts’ Opinions.
 International Journal of Environmental Research and Public Health, 19(10), 6243. https://doi.org/10.3390/ijerph19106243